“To be trusted is a greater compliment than being loved.” —George MacDonald

 - After receiving some cold, hard cash from her parents one day, Hana wonders if her parents are cutting her lose, but it turns out they’re simply interested in having Hana buy her own clothing and are curious to see what styles Hana picks.
 After talking it over with Eiko and the others, they decide to take Hana shopping for clothes and aim to have her discover her own style.

 - Hana returns home from school here during the early afternoon, running into Shion and Hiroe.
 Unlike other anime, Slow Start does not have a soundtrack release in a standard album format: similar to The Disappearance of Nagato Yuki-chan, the soundtrack and vocal albums will be bundled in parts with each of the BD volumes, with the first releasing today, and the last releasing in August.
-The music in Slow Start is satisfactory in contributing to the atmosphere within the anime, but is otherwise unremarkable.
+The music in Slow Start is satisfactory in contributing to the atmosphere within the anime, having a very breezy, bossa nova tones that captures the gentle, relaxed manner within the anime.

 - After accompanying Hana to the stores, Kamuri and Tamate disappear when they hear of a tuna-cutting demonstration, leaving Eiko and Hana to shop on their own.
 Hana soon sees a dress that she likes and finds that it’s suited for her.
 She also asks Eiko about other shopping, having grown in more ways than one.
 Because Slow Start was more open with its jokes than most anime of its group, it therefore came as a surprise when this shopping was cut off with Tamate and Kamuri’s return.